jorgen83/NeotrellisGridCase/README.md

 # NeotrellisGridCase
 Neotrellis Grid Case

 A 3d printable case for the Neotrellis 128 grid.
+The length of the case is exactly 25cm, so this should be just printable on a Prusa I3.

 ![Grid](https://github.com/jorgen83/NeotrellisGridCase/blob/master/Grid_v1_2020-Apr-04_12-01-31PM-000_CustomizedView1888824705_png.png)